-- Be careful not to allow your hands, hair or clothing to come into contact with, or to get caught in, the running fan, belts, or fan motor.
-The fan motor can start at any time when the coolant temperature is high. - If coolant is leaking, the water pump belt is missing or loose, or the cooling fan does not run, stop the engine.
+Be careful not to allow your hands, hair, jewelry or clothing to come into contact with, or to get caught in, the running fan, belts, or fan motor.
+The fan motor can start at any time when the coolant temperature is high.

-After the engine cools down, check the coolant level in the reservoir tank with the engine running.
+7. After the engine cools down, check the coolant level in the reservoir tank with the engine running.
 Add coolant to the reservoir tank if necessary.
 Have your vehicle repaired at the nearest NISSAN dealer.